micmejia/bible-dump/NKJV/Mark/Mark 14.md

 "But after I have been raised, I will go before you to Galilee."

 ###### 29
-Peter said to Him, "Even if all are made to stumble, yet I _will_ not _be._"
+Peter said to Him, "Even if all are made to stumble, yet I will not be."

 ###### 30
-Jesus said to him, "Assuredly, I say to you that today, _even_ this night, before the rooster crows twice, you will deny Me three times."
+Jesus said to him, "Assuredly, I say to you that today, even this night, before the rooster crows twice, you will deny Me three times."

 ###### 31
 But he spoke more vehemently, "If I have to die with You, I will not deny You!"
 And they all said likewise.